adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is æternity?

 æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
-Real-world data can interface, through decentralized oracles, with smart contracts.
+Real-world data can interface with smart contracts through decentralized oracles.
-True scalability and trustless Turing-complete state channels are setting æternity apart from Ethereum.
+True scalability and trustless Turing-complete state channels setti æternity apart from Ethereum.

 ![æternity platform-vision](http://i67.tinypic.com/2ewm694.png)